 ‘Rules’ means the National Gas Rules under the National Gas Law.

-‘Service Provider’ means AGN (Vic) in the case of the Network to the extent that the Network is located within the State of Victoria and AGN (Albury) in the case of the Network to the extent that the Network is located within the State of New South Wales.
+‘Service Abolishment – Residential' has the meaning given to it in Section 2.4 of this Access Arrangement.

 ‘Seventh Access Arrangement Period’ means the period from 1 July 2028 to 30 June 2033.

 ‘Shared Customer’ means any person from time to time who has, or has had, a contract or other arrangement with a Network User to purchase Gas delivered through a User DP and any person from time to time who is or has been liable to pay for that Gas under the NERL.
 In this definition, a reference to a contract or other arrangement with a Network User includes a reference to a deemed contract or arrangement that came into operation, or comes into operation, under the NERL.